Family Night: 17 Ways to Have Fun Without Screens

-For many parents, getting their kids to unplug and put their phones away for even one family night can be a challenge.
+For many parents, getting their students to unplug and put their phones away for even one family night can be a challenge.
 It might often feel like you’re competing with social media and the television to get your child’s attention.
-Building a tech-free family night into the family’s weekly schedule can have a positive impact on everyone.
+Building a tech-free family night into the family's weekly schedule can have a positive impact on everyone.

 The SmartSocial.com Team asked 17 parents and experts to share their best tips for tech-free family time.
 Keep reading for some unique, kid-tested ideas you can use with your family.